 Congratulations!
 You’ve decided to travel internationally during your gap year.
 You’re thinking about all the new people you’ll meet, the adventures you’ll have, the places you’ll go – but have you considered the environmental impact you’ll have?

 “Impact?” you ask.
 “But I’ll be living out a backpack, maybe taking fewer showers, not driving a car….”

 While that can… Read More

 What does it mean to be alive?
 All around this vast earth, every human and every culture asks this question.
 The diversity of languages, religions, traditions, stories, and artwork is an attempt at an answer.
 Whether traveling across the world or exploring our own backyards, tapping in to the collective wisdom is a vital part of our own journey.
 Wade Davis defines the ethnosphere as “the sum total… Read More

-we are always looking for ways to fuel that desire to explore.
+Us too.
+Here at Carpe Diem we’re always looking for ways to fuel that desire to explore.

 "Without leaps of imagination, or dreaming, we lose the excitement of possibilities.
 Dreaming, after all, is a form of planning." ~Gloria Steinem The Vision I work amongst dreamers.
 We believe in possibilities, in saying yes, and in all of the infinite potential of this world and of each other.
 We believe in the extraordinary, and we believe in the power of "what if…" We value growth and transformation, and … Read More

 “I believe everyone should have a broad picture of how the universe operates and our place in it.
 It is a basic human desire.
 And it also puts our worries in perspective.” -Stephen Hawking For many years we have proudly hosted student blogs on our website, giving our students a platform to process and share their share their travel experiences with their friends and family back home.
 Since our first … Read More